Collaborating on Data Science Projects

 Effective work distribution

-• Working through them in an order that emerges from the problem structure
+- Working through them in an order that emerges interactively as the exploration unveils itself.

 This doesn't mean avoiding structure entirely - use version control (git) and maintain regular communication.
 Just don't fall into the trap of fake agile practices that prioritize the appearance of progress over actual scientific investigation.